 Make a Garland of Flags!

 Name that country!
-By recreating flags from around the world, you'll help your second grader understand geography and widen their sense of the world.
+By recreating flags from around the world, you'll help your kid understand geography and widen her sense of the world.
 Because all flags tend to be colorful and filled with simple patterns and shapes, they're fairly easy to make...not to mention fun!

 What You Need: